mberthouzoz-HEIGVD/Teaching-HEIGVD-RES-2015-Labo-05/README.md

 ## Launch instructions

 1. Launch and provision the vagrant virtual machine with "vagrant up --provision"
 2. Connect to the virtual machine with "vagrant ssh" and simply run the "launchMe.sh" script to build and start all the containers.
+This will launch the loadbalancer and reverse proxy and some frontend and backend.
 3. Make a coffee and take a look at the script and the dockerUI page (192.168.42.42:9000).
-You've plenty of time during the provisionning !
+You've plenty of time during the provisionning and the building of the containers !
 This will take approximately 20 minutes.

 ## Implémentation
 ### Vagrantfile
-Install docker and
+Install docker and other stuffs.
 Only the RAM and the number of cores have been modified.
 ### Loadbalancer
 #### Dockerfile